 The primary teeth are usually lost in the order that they come in, so the bottom two teeth are first, followed by the top two.
 Most parents ask what should be done with a loose tooth?

-Dr. Casey Lynn tells patients, "It is better for a loose tooth to come out on its own.
+Dr. Frank Sierra tells patients, "It is better for a loose tooth to come out on its own.
 Removing it early can be uncomfortable for the child and has an infection risk for the soft tissues and gums.
 The nerve will dissolve naturally if the tooth is loose because it is set to be replaced by an adult tooth."

 In some cases a baby tooth can become loose due to decay or damage, and this can lead to poor timing and spacing of permanent teeth.
 This is one of the reasons that we recommend consulting with your dentist about any loose teeth.

 We also get questions about accidental tooth swallowing.
-Dr. Matt Weil calms parents by saying, "Although not a part of the plan, a swallowed tooth is harmless and will naturally pass.
+Dr. Mark Dawoud calms parents by saying, "Although not a part of the plan, a swallowed tooth is harmless and will naturally pass.
 The tooth fairy will understand if there isn't a tooth to place under the child's pillow."